temporalio/documentation/docs-src/references/server-options.md

 sidebar_label: Start options
 ---

-You can run the Temporal server as a Go application by including the server package `go.temporal.io/server/temporal` and using it to create and start a Temporal Server.
+You can run the [Temporal Server](/concepts/what-is-the-temporal-server) as a Go application by including the server package `go.temporal.io/server/temporal` and using it to create and start a Temporal Server.

-You can [run a Temporal Cluster](/kb/install-temporal-cluster-for-development) in various ways.
+The Temporal Server services can be [run in various ways](<(/kb/install-temporal-cluster-for-development)>).
 We recommend this approach for a limited number of situations.

 ```go
 s := temporal.NewServer()